 16-20 Oxford Street, Paddington, 2021

-Supreme craftsmanship is assured when buying an item from MCM House in Paddington.
+Supreme craftsmanship is assured when buying an item from MCM House furniture store in Paddington, Sydney.
 A hotpot of influences can be spied, with French, Italian and Danish flavours running throughout.
 The crew offer custom-designed cabinetry and fill the floor with antique furniture and contemporary finds from some of the best local and international designers.
 Meanwhile, the walls are covered in modern art and sleek mirrors of all shapes and styles.

 Level 1/Suite 14-15, 69 O’Riordan Street, Alexandria, 2015